BuilderIO/mitosis/.changeset/many-doors-scream.md

 "@builder.io/mitosis": patch
 ---

-Default solidjs to use style-tag styling instead of solid-styled-components because of issues people were having with solid-styled-components
+Update Solid generator to default to `style-tag` styling instead of `solid-styled-components`.